FirstLegoLeague/launcher/docs/userguide.md

 The tournament title is configured in the [Tournament Settings](#tournament-settings) screen.

 The sponsor logos ribbon is configured in the [Tournament Images](#images) screen.

+### Scoreboard timer display

+The match Timer is overlaid onto the scores display during matches so that the Technicians can see how much time is remaining.

+### Low resolution projection systems

+Some projection systems have a resolution that is too low to clearly display the font size used on the Scoreboard.
+When that happens you can use the browser's `CTRL +` keyboard shortcut to zoom in, thereby increasing the size of the text. `CTRL 0` restores the default zoom level.

 ## Timer